-Successful governance does not only govern project management processes, it governs the organisation that executes these projects.
+Successful organisational governance both influences project management processes and governs the organisation delivering these projects.
 Often, the missing piece to truly successful project governance is a robust organisational governance structure.
 In this blog, we guide you through the concept of governance, organisational governance and the benefits good organisational governance can bring your business.

 In her article, Dr Lynda Bourne identifies the six core functions of governance as: